AkaPidjey/JavaTutorials_Base/spring.md

 + @Aspect - Indicates that this is not a regular class, but an Aspect
 + @Before("execution(public void getBook())") - Executed before the method with the main logic
 + @AfterReturning - It is executed only after the normal completion of the method with the main logic, but before assigning the result of this method to any variable
++ @AfterThrowing - Executed after the end of the method with the main logic only if an exception was thrown
++ @After - Always executed after the end of the method with the main logic
++ @Around - Executed before and after the method with the main logic
 + @Pointcut("pointcut_expression") - Ad Pointcut
+### Hibernate
++ @Entity - An annotation that reflects information from a specific table in the database
++ @Table(name="employees") - Indicates that the class displays a specific table
++ @Column(name="id") - Indicates which column from the table we are binding the class field to
++ @Id - Indicates that in the table, the column associated with this field is Primary Key
++ @GeneratedValue(strategy = GenerationType.IDENTITY) - Describes a strategy for generating values for a column with Primary Key
++ @OneToOne - Indicates the type of relationship between objects
++ @JoinColumn(name="details_id") - Points to a column that links to another object

 Spring Core